codedthinking/eventstudy/README.md

 **generate** (optional) | Name of the frame to store the coefficients and their confidence interval.

 # Background
 `xthdidregress` returns ATET between `t` and `t-1` whenever `t` is before the treatment.
 That is, pretrends are reported as first differences, whereas actual treatment effects are reported as difference relative to the period before treatment.
-This can lead to misleading event study plots.
+This can lead to misleading event study plots (Roth 2024).
 The `eventbaseline` command transforms the coefficients into a correct event study relative to a baseline.

 # Remarks
 The command can only be run after `xthdidregress`.